 Where The Rubber Meets The Trail

-Check back often for updates on new projects we are working on.
+Check back often for updates on new projects and initiatives we are working on.

 The proposal process is a tool of the RTMP and ostensibly available to everyone.
 However, the reality is, a good proposal is built on highly detailed documents — usually under contract by specialists in a variety of fields such as ecology, hydrology, civil engineering, etc. For more background, check out Marin County Open Space’s Road and Trail Management Plan (RTMP)

 See some of our recent and upcoming proposals below.

 Hunt Camp Trail Adoption

 We know this trail has existed and been ridden by mountain bikers for decades and many, including A4B, didn’t think it should be significantly altered.
 So we worked very closely with MCOSD to fix a few erosive sections in a bike-friendly way but also to ensure the trail retained its technical character as much as possible.